Humanity's Last Stand

 Humanity's Last Stand is a fictional radical anti-mutant fringe group appearing in American comic books published by Marvel Comics.
 The characters are depicted as enemies of the X-Men.
 The group's first appearance was in Uncanny X-Men Annual 1995.

 History

 Humanity's Last Stand was behind the creation of a false Mutant Liberation Front, formed by human members of H.L.S. posing as mutants.
-The humans use drugs and or technologically enhanced suits in order to mimic mutant powers.
+The humans use drugs and technologically enhanced suits in order to mimic mutant powers.
 The goal of this is to discredit mutants.
 They also attempted to murder humans who sympathized with mutants, which led them to battle the Punisher and his allies.